Commerzbank settlement with U.S. likely to exceed $1 bln - source

 Commerzbank handled hundreds of millions of dollars of transactions connected to the fraud, according to court filings.

 The Financial Times first reported on Thursday that the bank was in talks to pay more than $1 billion to U.S. authorities.
-(Additional reporting by Aruna Viswanatha in Washington)
+(Additional reporting by Aruna Viswanatha in Washington; Editing by Jeffrey Benkoe)